metabase/metabase/docs/developers-guide-osx.md

 # Obtain a copy of the private key used for signing the app (ask Cam)
 # and put a copy of it at ./dsa_priv.pem
 cp /path/to/private/key.pem OSX/dsa_priv.pem

-# Fix script not using updated version of Perl (this is fixed in master as of August 4th 2016)
-sed -i '' -e 's!usr/bin/perl!usr/bin/env perl!' ./bin/osx-release
 ```

 You'll probably also want an Apple Developer ID Application Certificate in your computer's keychain.
 You'll need to generate a Certificate Signing Request from Keychain Access, and have Sameer go to [the Apple Developer Site](https://developer.apple.com/account/mac/certificate/) and generate one for you, then load the file on your computer.